wuliyq/pOpOp/README.md

 Instead of fumbling for keyboard shortcuts, you can manage your browser environment using natural hand movements:
 * **🖐️ Open Paw to Close Fist:** This is a command to close "junk" windows and resets your workspace by collapsing all the open tabs into a single window.
 * **👍 Thumbs Up:** This transition triggers the "Useful" mode, automatically tiling all open windows into a perfect grid on your screen.
+* **☝️ Point up:** Point up and move you finger slowly, and all the popup gif windows will move with your finger.
+And you can feel like you are a magician 🧙.

 ---